Genivia/ugrep/README.md

                   --stats displays the search patterns applied.
 See also options --and, --andnot, --bool, --files and --lines.

+           --null, -0
+                  Output a zero byte after the file name.
+This option can be used with commands such as `find -print0' and `xargs -0' to process arbitrary file names, even those that contain newlines.
+See also options -H or --with-filename and --null-data.

+           --null-data, -00
+                  Input and output are treated as sequences of lines with each line terminated by a zero byte instead of a newline; effectively swaps NUL with LF in the input and the output.
+When combined with option --encoding=ENCODING, output each line terminated by a zero byte without affecting the input specified as per ENCODING.
+                  Instead of option --null-data, option --encoding=null-data treats the input as a sequence of lines terminated by a zero byte without affecting the output.
+Option --null-data is not compatible with UTF-16/32 input.
+See also options --encoding and --null.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Only search files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as -g '*.ext' for each `ext' in EXTENSIONS.
 When an `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as -g '^*.ext'.
-This option may be repeated and may be combined with options -g, -M and -t to expand the recursive search.
+This option may be repeated and may be combined with options -g, -M and -t.

            -o, --only-matching
                   Only the matching part of a pattern match is output.
-If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.
+When -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.

            --only-line-number
                   Only the line number of a matching line is output.
 The line